byuignite-papers/RadLib_paper/submissions/CPC_response_to_reviewers.md

 		**Build has been updated to reflect this.**

     3.	the default build type isn’t defaulting to Release for me; it remains blank.

+		**The authors have not experienced problems with this, but have verified that it works correctly.
+Note that the build type can be overridden by IDE build settings, among other things, and that this may be a system issue specific to the reviewer.**

-    4. I suggest not using verbose makefiles by default.
+    5. I suggest not using verbose makefiles by default.

-   		**Build has be updated so that verbose makefiles is no longer the default.**
+  		**Build has be updated so that verbose makefiles are no longer the default.**

     3. Using GLOB to install the headers is not the appropriate CMake approach.

+		**Build updated accordingly; GLOB no longer used to install header files.**

-    3.	the data files are not copied into the examples build directory, meaning that the example executables do not run.
+    5.	the data files are not copied into the examples build directory, meaning that the example executables do not run.

+		**The authors have experienced no issues running the example executables from either the build/examples directory or directly from the examples directory.**

-    4. The run-examples.sh script is not helpful as it is not installed into the build directory where the executables are produced and doesn’t have path information to actually run the executables.
+    7. The run-examples.sh script is not helpful as it is not installed into the build directory where the executables are produced and doesn’t have path information to actually run the executables.

 		**Executables are built within the example folders in addition to the build directories, so run_examples.sh runs without any issues and serves as a simple illustration of the example cases.**